-Trevethan works across a range of mediums from large scale wall works, public art, and spatial interventions, to painting, drawing, small sculpture and artists books.
-In all mediums, she exploits the interaction of colour to create a spatial ambiguity that reminds us of the turbulence and limitations of visual perception.
+Merryn Trevethan is best known for her abstracted cityscapes depicted with highly saturated colours.
+Her work is a reflection on the reality and experiences of living in increasingly globalised cities, constantly in a state of flux; a reality dominated by the digital and flooded with information.
+It maps the invisible networks that connect us, reminding us of the impact of technologies on our perception of colour and our sense of space.
+She works across a range of mediums from large scale wall works, public art, and spatial interventions, to painting, drawing, small sculpture and artists books, In all mediums.
+Trevethan exploits the interaction of colour to create a spatial ambiguity that reminds us of the turbulence and limitations of visual perception.

-Recent solo exhibitions include Provable Falsehoods (2017) Fox Galleries, Melbourne; The Party’s Over (2016) Australian High Commission, Singapore and Thanks For The Downgrade… (You Should All Be Fired!) at Fehily Contemporary (2013).
-Recent group exhibitions include Abstraction Twenty Eighteen, Five Walls Projects (2018); Apertures, Yeo Workshop, Singapore (2017); Of Colour and Light, Yarra Sculpture Gallery (2016); Colour In, 120 Langford (2013) and LINE, Wyndham Art Gallery (2013).
+Recent solo exhibitions include Provable Falsehoods (2017) Fox Galleries, Melbourne; The Party’s Over (2016) Australian High Commission, Singapore & Thanks For The Downgrade… (You Should All Be Fired!) at Fehily Contemporary (2013).
+Recent group exhibitions include Abstraction Twenty Eighteen, Five Walls Projects, Melbourne (2018); Apertures, Yeo Workshop, Singapore (2017); Of Colour and Light, Yarra Sculpture Gallery (2016); Colour In, 120 Langford (2013) and LINE, Wyndham Art Gallery (2013).

 Trevethan is a Certified GOLDEN Art Educator and is a regular tutor at The Art Room, Melbourne.
 In Singapore, she works with local organization Art Outreach to deliver a range of educational programs for children and families.
-Cutatorial projects include This Wild Song x Singapore (2018) at Australian High Commission and various projects under the moniker The Never Never Arts.
+Cutatorial projects include the upcoming This Wild Song x Singapore (2018) and various projects under the moniker The Never Never Arts.